perjerz/academic-perjerz/content/authors/admin/_index.md

 Siwat is the Angular & Web enthusiast who passionating front-end architecture.
 He has experienced in enterprise softwares such as bank and energy companies.
 He contribute open source project namely who-use-angular-in-thailand.
 He is also Angular Thailand speaker and organizer.

 He extremely enjoys learning new things.
-He is now focusing on AWS Infrastructure via Qwiklabs and Category Theory via Bartosz Milewski.
+He is now focusing on Cloud Infrastructure (AWS).